 MONTAGNE: Well, first up, The New York Times is reporting today on a draft report of the bipartisan Iraq Study Group.
 And of course keeping in mind that this is a report about something that's not yet a final document and we've heard a lot about it, are there any surprises?

-But also those investigations that we've talked about are clearly going to happen pretty quickly.
-Congressman John Dingell, who is now going to be chairman of the Energy and Commerce Committee and is a stickler for oversight, has said that he is going to start investigations pretty quickly.
-He argues has had hardly any oversight.
-He's going to take a look at the contracts in Iraq, so that would be one way of getting in Iraq.
+ROBERTS: But also those investigations that we've talked about are clearly going to happen pretty quickly.
+Congressman John Dingell, who is the incoming chairman of the Energy and Commerce Committee and is a stickler for oversight, has said that he is going to start investigations pretty quickly.
+He argues that this administration has had hardly any oversight.
+He's going to take a look at the contracts in Iraq,so that would be one way of getting in Iraq.
 Not to mention the Medicare drug benefits, where he says there's been lots and lots of scandal.

 MONTAGNE: And what about all the talk of bipartisanship?